Critical Infrastructure Cyber Attacks: A New Form of Warfare

 DataProt is supported by its audience.
 When you buy through links on our site, we may earn a commission.
 This, however, does not influence the evaluations in our reviews.
 Learn More.

 We are living in an age of increasingly complex warfare.
-While traditional tactics such as ground troops and air strikes are still deployed, a new form of attack has been on the rise in recent years: critical infrastructure cyber attacks.
+While traditional tactics such as ground troops and air strikes are still deployed, a new form of attack has been on the rise in recent years: critical infrastructure cyberattacks.

-These attacks target vital systems such as power grids, water supply, and transportation networks, with the goal of disrupting essential services and causing widespread damage.
-In this article, we will explore the most common targets of these attacks, their effects on society, and how businesses can protect themselves from them.
+This article will explore the most common targets of these attacks, their effects on society, and how businesses can protect themselves.

 What Is Critical Infrastructure?

 The growing complexity of critical infrastructures, such as power generation and distribution systems, has made them more reliant on interconnected networks of devices.
-In the past, these systems operated in isolation from one another, but modern infrastructure is much more interconnected across sectors and locations.
+In the past, these systems operated in isolation from one another, but the modern infrastructure is much more interconnected across sectors and locations.

-This increased interconnectivity can make these critical infrastructure systems more vulnerable to disruptions or attacks, posing a serious risk to public safety and economic stability.
+This increased interconnectivity can make these critical infrastructure systems more vulnerable to disruptions or attacks, posing a severe risk to public safety and economic stability.
 To mitigate these risks, we must develop strategies that improve our understanding of how these complex systems work and enhance our ability to monitor and manage them effectively.

 The Cybersecurity and Infrastructure Security Agency distinguishes these types of infrastructure sectors: